 Our typical response to change is to either resist it or fully step into it.
 Let’s face it, we are creatures of habit who like to live within our schedules and routines.
-We eventually settle into the changes that unfold in our lives and once again life feels comfortable and safe.
+Our schedules and routines help us navigate our daily experiences with a sense of comfort and safety.
+Eventually we settle into the changes that unfold in our lives, create new routines and once again life feels comfortable and safe.
 Until we stir it up that is or someone or something stirs it up for us.

 Take a moment to notice the changes unfolding in your life right now.
 Some will be obvious and feel BIG while others more subtle with less significance and worry about their impact.
-Changes in our workplace and careers, changes in relationships, physical changes in our body and appearance, the list is endless.
+Changes in our workplace and careers, finances, changes in relationships, physical changes in our body and appearance, the list is endless.
 For the most part we’ve all come to understand and accept that change is inevitable and constant and yet most of us are still uncomfortable with it.
 Are you resisting the changes unfolding in your life or are you meeting them with joy and excitement?
 Try to answer this question without judgment of yourself or in believing there is a right and a wrong answer to it.
-It’s really just about noticing where we are at so we can then look at what’s underneath the fear and resistance or even the joy and excitement.
+It’s just about noticing where we are at so we can then look at what’s underneath the fear and resistance or even what’s underneath the joy and excitement.

 Sometimes we welcome or even invite change into our lives.
 We may choose to make changes for better health and well-being, to shift our financial situation, or our relationship status.
 It is always easier to navigate the change that we mindfully choose ourselves but what happens when change is forced upon us?
 Losing the job, divorce and separation, death of a friend or loved one, these are the experiences that become our tragedies and adversities.
 Should we choose the paths of healing and releasing these experiences in healthy ways we can triumph or be transformed by them.
 If we choose to stay in resistance, anger, sadness, or any low vibrating emotion for too long, they become the means of our suffering.